KasperMusca/scroll-marks-checker/README.md

-A simple wallet checker for scrolls marks
+A simple wallet checker for scrolls marks, create a txt file called wallet_addresses.txt & run the script